-Our environmentally friendly electric piling rig dramatically reduces noise & emission pollution.
-This is a perfect solution for built up areas such as London.
+Our environmentally-friendly electric silent piling rig dramatically reduces noise & emission pollution.
+This is a perfect solution for built-up areas such as London.

 Open Bore Piling

 Open bore piling is ideal for cohesive ground conditions such as clay.
 It can be used for both small & large-scale projects & causes minimal vibration.

 The auger is drilled down to depth and when removed it pulls out the soil with it.
 This process will be continually done until the desired depth is achieved.
 Reinforcement is then placed, and the pile is filled with concrete.

 CFA piling is the ideal method for unstable & soft ground conditions.
 It is also one of the quietest piling techniques that are both fast and economical.
 Its limited noise and vibration emission make it ideal for urban areas.
 We also have a range of auger sizes that enables the most cost-effective design.

 Once the augers are drilled into the ground to their required depth, concrete is pumped through the hollow stem of the auger, as the auger is removed from the hole, the reinforcement is then inserted.